tomaskovarik271/PIPECD/README.md

 ### Verification (Local)

 1. Open the frontend URL from `netlify dev` output.
-2. Sign up/Log in using Email/Password or GitHub (GitHub requires local Supabase config).
+2. Sign up/Log in using Email/Password or GitHub.
-3. Verify Home page shows `API Health: Ok` and correct user status.
+3. Verify Home page shows correct user status (API Health removed from default view).
-4. Navigate to the Contacts page, create, edit, and delete a contact.
+4. Navigate to the People page, create, edit, and delete a person.
+5. Navigate to the Organizations page, create, edit, and delete an organization.
-5. Navigate to the Deals page, create, edit, and delete a deal.
-(Requires manual addition of test data locally - see `DEVELOPER_GUIDE.md`)
+6. Navigate to the Deals page, create, edit, and delete a deal.
+7. Navigate to the Leads page, create, edit, and delete a lead.

 ### Local Development Notes & Issues